Off-Grid Heat: Wood Versus Propane

 Unvented heaters

-Initially, I used a wall-mounted heater unvented heater like the one below.
+Initially, I used this wall-mounted unvented heater.
 They are easy to install, use no electricity and are great for small places.
 However, they are not very economical and you are not supposed to use them in closed in living spaces due to the risk of Carbon Monoxide (CO) poisoning.

 If like me you use them in a cabin follow the manufacturer’s instructions, have a room with good air circulation (mine was downright drafty) and have several CO monitors in the home.
-When purchasing one, such as the model below, look for safety features that have the unit shut off if carbon monoxide or lack of oxygen is detected.
+When shopping for a propane heater, look for safety features that have the unit shut off if carbon monoxide or lack of oxygen is detected.

 Vented heaters

 Vented heaters need to be attached to a vent that goes outside.
-This allows them to not release CO2 into the room.
+This allows them to Vent fumes and not release CO2 into the room.
+They initial expense is higher with a vented heater.

-After the my cabin was totally enclosed and insulated I moved onto this type of heater.
-It did heat my 600 square feet well and we made an addition to the cabin which brought us to 800 square feet.
+After my cabin was totally enclosed and insulated I moved onto this type of heater.
+It heated my 600 square feet well and later after we made an addition to the cabin which brought us to 800 square feet.

-I was working an outside job in those early years so the propane heater kept the house warm when we were away.
+I was working an outside job teaching in those early years so the propane heater kept the house warm when we were away.
 In the evenings and on weekends I had the woodstove going and was able to put the heater on just pilot light.
+This helped with lowering how much fuel I needed to buy.

 Central Heat